awsdocs/aws-elemental-medialive-user-guide/doc_source/eml-metrics-input-metrics.md

 ## UDP input loss seconds<a name="eml-metrics-udp-input-loss"></a>

-The number of seconds \(the *input loss period*\) for which the channel has not received packets from the RTP source\.
+The number of seconds \(the *input loss period*\) for which the channel has not received packets from the source of an RTP or MediaConnect input\.
 Each datapoint has a value between 0 and 10 seconds\.

 This metric is useful for monitoring the health of the input transmission\.